NVIDIA-Omniverse/usd-plugin-samples/README.md

 - USD schemas (both codeful and codeless)
 - File Format Plugins
 - Dynamic Payloads
+- Hydra 2 Scene Indices

-Additionally, this repository contains a set of tools that can be used to generate schema code and templates that can be used for both CMake and Premake to build the plug-ins using compiler / linker settings consistent with those used when building USD libraries.
+Additionally, this repository contains a set of tools that can be used to generate schema code and templates that can be used for both `cmake` and `premake` to build the plug-ins using compiler / linker settings consistent with those used when building USD libraries.
 The sections below introduce these samples with the hope of helping you get started on your USD plug-in journey.
 Feel free to fork this repository, delete the portions you don't need, and customize the remaining in whatever way suits your USD environment.

+While the repository is set up in such a way that you can quickly get started using stock Pixar builds (in this case, `23.05`), the intent is to enable you to "bring your own" USD builds by specifying where it resides in configuration for the included tooling.
+Note that not all features included in these samples are available in all USD versions, so some samples may not build out of the box against certain USD versions without modifications.
+In general, the schema examples should be compatible with anything `21.02` and later, the dynamic payload example with anything `22.11` and later, and the hydra 2 examples with anything `23.05` and later.

 ## Quick Start

 **Prerequisite: You must have CMake 3.20+ installed on your system and available through the `PATH`**

-If you want to directly build and try out the dynamic payload sample in `usdview`, you can build the samples and set the environment using the sample tools, and load the payload in `usdview`.
+If you want to directly build and try out the samples in `usdview`, you can use the provided tools to build the libraries and configure the environment to enable you to load the sample scenes in `usdview`.
 The commands below assume either a Linux environment or `git-bash` on Windows.

 ```